Cancel anytime

 Core Business Areas

-- Transmission and Distribution: The company transmits and distributes electricity to its customers across Georgia.
+- Transmission and Distribution: Maintains and operates the transmission and distribution infrastructure to deliver electricity to customers across Georgia.

-- Customer Service: Georgia Power provides customer service and energy efficiency programs to its residential, commercial, and industrial customers.
+- Customer Service: Provides customer service and energy efficiency programs to residential, commercial, and industrial customers.

 Leadership and Structure